|PDH Online Course Description||PDH Units/

 William J. Scott, P.E.

-A little known fact is that less than 5% of the lawsuits filed ever make it to trial.
+A little-known fact is that less than 5% of the lawsuits filed ever make it to trial.
 Yes, 5%.
-Some are dropped, some are settled along the way, and a larger percentage are settled the week before trail or settled on the courthouse steps.
-Settlement, late in the game, is after you have already spent 95% of your legal fees - money that could have been used towards a settlement offer.
+Some are dropped, some are settled along the way, and a larger percentage are settled the week before trial or settled on the courthouse steps.
+The settlement, late in the game, is after you have already spent 95% of your legal fees - money that could have been used towards a settlement offer.
 Unfortunately, on the courthouse steps, that money is already sunk cost.
 The earlier you settle, the more legal cost you are able to avoid and there is more money available for settlement.
-This does not take into account the cost of the parties' internal time and expense, which can run as high as the legal cost.
-Time wasted that could be spent on more productive activities such as securing new business or executing existing business.
+This does not take into account the cost of the parties' internal time and expenses, which can run as high as the legal cost.
+Time wasted could be spent on more productive activities such as securing new business or executing existing business.